- Apr 8, 2025

 Overall maintenance costs

-Each of these considerations helps determine whether the airline should implement a Block, Equalized, or Dynamic Maintenance Check concept.
+Each of these considerations helps determine whether the airline should implement a Block, Equalized, or Dynamic maintenance check concept.

 Three Maintenance Check Concepts